Skip to content

 Payload schema validation

-Handlers can define a JSON Schema to validate event payloads.
-Payload validation runs on both emission paths — the emits DSL and Handler.emit.
-When a payload doesn't match the handler's schema, Servus raises a ValidationError before any handler logic runs.
+Event classes can define a JSON Schema to validate event payloads.
+Payload validation runs on both emission paths — the emits DSL and Event.emit.
+When a payload doesn't match the Event's schema, Servus raises a ValidationError before any invocations run.

 ruby